Gurubase/gurubase-widget/README.md

   - `switchTheme(lightMode = true)`: Force light mode
   - `switchTheme(lightMode = false)`: Force dark mode

+  This function can be accessed with `window.chatWidget.switchTheme();`

-  An example of how to use it is shown in the [MKDocs](https://github.com/Gurubase/gurubase-widget/tree/master/examples/mkdocs/docs/js/theme-switch.js) example in the `theme-switch.js` script.
+  An example usage is shown in the [MKDocs](https://github.com/Gurubase/gurubase-widget/tree/master/examples/mkdocs/docs/js/theme-switch.js) example in the `theme-switch.js` script.
 It toggles the theme of the widget based on the MkDocs website by listening for changes in the theme and using this function with each change.

 ## Demos
 Below are example installations of the Gurubase Widget for various technologies.
 If your technology isn’t listed, we’d gladly accept a demo, feel free to submit a pull request.